Our Church School

 RE Curriculum Day

 We have really enjoyed our RE Curriculum day.
 The classes were all mixed from Reception to Year 6 to take part in all the brilliant activities.
 Children had the opportunity to make diva lamps, sing gospel songs, dance in the style of Bollywood and design a comic strip of Bible stories.
+This supported the children to learn and understand the different faiths.

 Elizabeth Chalker, Year 3, said "We want to make RE fun and practical and this has been amazing."